Skip to content

 Are Maras and Moray both included in the Boleto Turístico del Cusco?

-Moray is part of the BTC, Circuito III.
-The Salineras de Maras require a separate ticket and are not listed in the BTC's list of included attractions.
+Moray is part of the BTC, Circuit III.
+The Salineras de Maras requires a separate ticket and is not listed in the BTC's included attractions.

 Which BTC variant is suitable for Moray?